8 Creative Reverb Effects for Sound Design

 Often this technique works well on a lead vocalist with a high register, so long as this octavized verb is employed almost inaudibly; you want it to be felt, not heard unless you’re going for something super kooky.

 Going an octave up, especially on a chordal instrument, can lend the appearance of a hammond organ in your arrangement.
 Say you’ve got a power trio, and the guitar player is chugging away for the chorus.
 You can add texture to this section by feeding this guitar to an auxiliary return, adding an octave up, filtering the extreme highs of that signal with a low-pass filter, and then adding the right reverb.

 There are many creative uses for noise gates in music production.
-While Gated reverb is more of a utilitarian tool than a creative one, the more you push the effect, the more creative it is.
+While gated reverb is more of a utilitarian tool than a creative one, the more you push the effect, the more creative it is.
 In its most basic form, you simply add reverb to a percussive element (say, a snare) and then add a noise gate.
 Now the tail of the verb will abruptly cut off after a certain point.

 Sounds all right.
 But if we use delay and EQ together, we can really liven up that snare.

 To the snare track, I'll add a slap delay, and feed that to the reverb along with the original snare.
 On the slap, I’ll filter out the lows and emphasize the crispiness of the highs with some EQ, so we can hear a snap.
-That, fed to the verb and combined with the original drum sound, would feel like this.
+That, fed to the reverb and combined with the original drum sound, would feel like this.

 This shows us how delays can add liveliness to a reverb—but you can also use them for depth.
 Try this technique with a vocal alongside a much longer delay, and you might achieve a space larger than a reverb would suggest all by its lonesome.